marcoslaranz/dotnet_tips/Adding_no_swagger_Authorization.md

 app.UseAuthentication();
 app.UseAuthorization();

 app.UseHttpsRedirection(); //  Your code already has this line.
-Don’t need to add
+Don’t need to add.

 app.MapWeatherEndPoint(jwtService);

 app.Run(); //  Your code already has this line.
-Don’t need to add
+Don’t need to ad.d
 ```

 ## Create your EndPoint.